 These techniques help to separate the signal from the noise, allowing:

-Discriminative AI offers exciting capabilities for the way OSS/BSS solutions operate, adding efficiency, accuracy and intelligence to various functions for network operators.
+Discriminative AI offers exciting capabilities for the way OSS / BSS system operate, adding efficiency, accuracy and intelligence to various functions for network operators.
 If you haven't read the first part of this series focusing on generative AI in telco, you can find it [here].
 Together, these two articles shed light on the complementary nature of discriminative and generative AI and their pivotal role in shaping the future of telecommunications.

 By understanding both, telecommunications providers can craft more effective strategies, maximise operational efficiency / effectiveness and drive innovation in an increasingly competitive and fast-changing landscape.